HITECH Act: What You Need to Know

 However, as with any new technology, there are also concerns about the potential risks and challenges of adopting and using these tools.
 It will be important for healthcare providers, policymakers, and patients to work together to address these challenges and ensure that the benefits of health IT are realized while also minimizing the potential risks.

-Navigating HITECH Compliance in 2023 With KIteworks
+Navigating HITECH Compliance in 2023 With Kiteworks

 In order to remain compliant with HITECH and HIPAA regulations, entities must ensure that all protected health information (PHI) is securely stored and handled.
 Additionally, any PHI must be encrypted both in transit and at rest, as well as being regularly monitored for any unauthorized access.
-Entities must also make sure that all PHI is accessed only by authorized personnel, that access logs are kept, and that any access rights are revoked upon employee termination.
+Entities must also make sure that all PHI is accessed only by authorized personnel, that audit logs are kept, and that any access rights are revoked upon employee termination.

 Further, entities must have a risk assessment process in place that is regularly updated, and must also provide ongoing employee training and education on HITECH and HIPAA compliance.
 Finally, entities must be prepared to respond in the event of a data breach and have a well-thought-out incident response plan in place.
 By taking these steps, entities can effectively navigate HITECH compliance in 2023.